A brief explanation about Jujutsu 合気拳法柔術

-Jujutsu (柔術, literally meaning the “art of softness”), is a Japanese martial art which emphasizes throwing techniques, joint manipulations and the striking of vital areas in order to effectively control, subdue or injure an attacker.
+Jujutsu (柔術, literally meaning the “art of softness”) is a Japanese martial art that emphasizes throwing techniques, joint manipulations, and the striking of vital areas to effectively control, subdue or injure an attacker.
 Jujutsu has many ryuha (流派) based on either Koryu (古流, literally old stream or classical) traditions with a clear lineage handed down from generation to generation or Gendai budo (現代武道, meaning “modern martial way”), generally based on modern interpretations of pre-Meiji Restoration Japanese armed and unarmed martial traditions.

 Some History

 Gendai Budo 現代武道, is a generic term used to describe those Japanese martial arts which are considered “modern”.
-For example, an art founded after the beginning of the Meiji Restoration [1868], or an art, which changed its methodology in such a way that it lost Koryu status, are subsequently considered gendai budo.
-Aikido, judo and karate are good examples of gendai budo founded in the modern era, while iaido [sword drawing] represents the modernisation of a practice, which had already existed for centuries.
-By definition, Aiki Kenpo Jujutsu [herein described as … AKJJ] is a gendai budo, and it represents a collective modernisation of classical practices, some of which date back before 1868 and contemporary insight, gleaned from my years as a collegiate wrestler and an open competitive fighter.
-You might be interested to know that I also studied both Koryu and Gendai traditions [principally, Jujutsu and Swordsmanship i.e. Tenshin Shoden Katori Shinto Ryu/天真正伝香取神道流 directly under the late Grandmaster Sugino Yoshio/杉野 嘉男 and Grandmaster Hatakeyama Goro/畠山五郎, Muso Shinden Eishin Ryu/無雙神傳英信流 directly under Grandmaster Izawa Toshihiko/伊澤俊彦先生 , Koga Ryu/甲賀流 directly under Grandmaster Inoue Motokatsu/元勝 井上, Shoot-Fighting with its founder Sayama Satoru/佐山 聡, boxing with legend coach Yamagami Junichi/ 山神淳一and Submission Grappling [i.e. Catch Wrestling] under Takada Nobuhiko/髙田延彦] during the many years I resided in Japan.
-Having come to understand and appreciate the wonderfully functional simplicity of theses disciplines, I couldn’t help but borrow liberally from its conceptual framework when developing a contemporary delivery system for AKJJ.
+For example, an art founded after the beginning of the Meiji Restoration [1868], or an art that changed its methodology in such a way that it lost Koryu status, is subsequently considered gendai budo.
+Aikido, judo, and karate are good examples of gendai budo founded in the modern era, while iaido [sword drawing] represents the modernisation of a practice, which had already existed for centuries.
+By definition, Aiki Kenpo Jujutsu [herein described as … AKJJ] is a gendai budo, and it represents a collective modernisation of classical practices, some of which date back before 1868 and contemporary insight, gleaned from McCarthy’s years as a collegiate wrestler and an open competitive fighter.”
+You might be interested to know that McCarthy also studied both Koryu and Gendai traditions [principally, Jujutsu and Swordsmanship i.e. Tenshin Shoden Katori Shinto Ryu/天真正伝香取神道流 directly under the late Grandmaster Sugino Yoshio/杉野 嘉男 and Grandmaster Hatakeyama Goro/畠山五郎, Muso Shinden Eishin Ryu/無雙神傳英信流 directly under Grandmaster Izawa Toshihiko/伊澤俊彦先生 , Koga Ryu/甲賀流 directly under Grandmaster Inoue Motokatsu/元勝 井上, Shoot-Fighting with its founder Sayama Satoru/佐山 聡, boxing with legend coach Yamagami Junichi/ 山神淳一and Submission Grappling [i.e. Catch Wrestling] under Takada Nobuhiko/髙田延彦] during the many years he resided in Japan.
+Having come to understand and appreciate the wonderfully functional simplicity of these disciplines, McCarthy Sensei couldn’t help but borrow liberally from their conceptual framework when developing a contemporary delivery system for AKJJ.

 Ranking Systems